axsemantics/rohrpost/doc/index.rst

 - A ``type`` field that contains a string defining the message type (and hence, which handler will process the message).
-- An optional ``data`` field containing whatever data rohrpost should transmit to the handler.
-Please note that rohrpost will transmit all request data to the handler, and the naming of the ``data`` field is convention only.
+- An optional ``data`` field containing whatever data rohrpost should pass to the handler.
+Please note that rohrpost will pass all request data to the handler, and the naming of the ``data`` field is convention, not a rule.

 A typical message would look like this: